saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ### Single-instance overrides

-When a role only has a single instance, either variable form will achieve the same outcome.
+When a role only has a single instance, either variable name pattern will achieve the same outcome.
 However, to align with the new convention, it is recommended to transition to the `_role_` infix.

 !!! example